 If you’re struggling to make ends meet, you probably want to know the answer to this question: who gets EBT cash benefits?
 It’s a fair question, as the requirements to qualify for EBT cash benefits are relatively strict and can vary by location.
 Moreover, many people get confused about different programs that provide EBT card funds.

-In today’s guide, we will take a closer look at exactly who gets EBT cash benefits, how these benefits differ from other EBT programs, and how much you can expect to get each month.
+Today we will take a closer look at exactly who gets EBT cash benefits, how these benefits differ from other EBT programs, and how much you can expect to get each month.
 So, let’s get started!

 What are EBT cash benefits?